tensorwerk/hangar-py/docs/concepts.rst

 Merging Changes
 ^^^^^^^^^^^^^^^

-Merging diffs soley consisting of additions and removals between branches is trivial, and performs exactally as one would expect from a text diff.
+Merging diffs solely consisting of additions and removals between branches is trivial, and performs exactly as one would expect from a text diff.
 Where things diverge from text is when we consider how we will merge diffs containing mutations.